Headline:

 RIFS may also invite former Fellows as well as other cooperation partners to become “Affiliated Scholars”, who are long-term cooperation partners which may continuously work together with RIFS on certain areas and topics.
 Most Affiliated Scholars of RIFS have been former Fellows.

-1.7 I applied successfully for a Fellowship, but can (for personal, professional, etc. reasons) not realise it – can I be moved to the following year, or do I lose the Fellowship?
+1.7 I applied successfully for a Fellowship, but can (for personal, professional, etc. reasons) not realise it – can it be postponed to the following year, or do I lose the Fellowship?

 1.8 Do I need a visa to become a Fellow?

 You do not need a visa for your application.
-Depending on your home country and its diplomatic relations with Germany, you may need to acquire a visa.
+Depending on your home country and its diplomatic relations with Germany, you may need to acquire a visa to enter Germany eventually.

 For many countries, you will be allowed to stay in Germany for up to 90 days without a special visa and can even apply for a visa when you are already in Germany, in case you intend to stay for more than 90 days.